the-isf-academy/making-with-code/content/cs10/unit00/project/_index.md

 {{< deliverables  >}}

 - A `Networking Project: Backend Worksheet` - Paper planning document
-- A `project_networking_backend` repository containing the following:
+- A `project_networking` repository containing the following:
-  - `\app`
-    - `models.py` - This is where you will define your model.
+  - `db_definition.sql` - This is where you will define your database tables
-    - `views.py` - This is where you will define your routes and endpoints.
+  - `init_db.py` - This is what you will run to initalize your database.db file
-  - `settings.py` - This is where you define your `BASE_URL`
+  - `database.db` - This is your database file.
-  - `database.sqlite` - This is your database file.
+  - `helpers.py` - This is where you will define helper functions to interact with the database and convert a row to JSON
-  - `README.md` - This is documentation for the backend of your project.
+  - `api.py` - This is where you will define your API endpoints

 ---

 **🗓️ Timeline**

 You have 5 in-class work days.
 You may find it necessary to work outside of school, however if you are focused in class you can complete the project within the allotted blocks.
-Our office hours are Wednesdays during CCA in B405.
+Our office hours are Wednesdays during CCA in B403.

 | CS10.1 Dates | CS10.2 Dates | Agenda                         |
 |--------------|--------------|--------------------------------|